AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

 eth1 (on subnet -gw-dmz-firewall)                                LAN or Trusted interface                 Allow ALL (Do not change)
 ========================================================         ===============================          ================================

-Note that firewall instance eth1 is on the same subnet as FireNet gateway eth2 interface.

 Below are the steps for initial setup.